rbrito/avr-evtd/README1st.txt

 AVR EVENT DAEMON (PPC-EVTD)
-Written by Bob Perry (c) 2006 lb-source@users.sourceforge.net
+Copyright 2006      Bob Perry <lb-source@users.sf.net>
+Copyright 2008,2009 Rogério Brito <rbrito@users.sf.net>

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of